-In August 2015, we entered into a priority access agreement with Medpace for the provision of certain clinical development services.
+In August 2015, we entered into a priority access agreement with Medpace Inc., or Medpace, for the provision of certain clinical development services.
 Under the terms of the agreement, we committed to using Medpace non-exclusively for clinical development services over the five year term of the agreement.
-In consideration for priority access to Medpace resources and preferred service rates, we committed to \$7.0 million of services over the term of the agreement, \$1.7 million of which was prepaid upon signing of the agreement and an additional \$1.3 million was paid in December 2015.
+In consideration for priority access to Medpace resources and preferred service rates, we committed to \$7.0 million of services over the term of the agreement, \$3.0 million of services have been received to date and \$4.0 million remains committed as at December 31, 2019.
 If we do not meet the commitment to retain Medpace for \$7.0 million of services during the term of the agreement, we agreed to give Medpace the exclusive right to perform all of our subsequent outsourced clinical development work until such \$7.0 million commitment has been satisfied, subject to the availability of appropriate Medpace resources and reasonable service rates.
 If we decide not to retain Medpace for the provision of clinical development services, we may satisfy our obligations under the priority access agreement by paying Medpace an amount equal to half of the unsatisfied portion of the \$7.0 million minimum commitment.

 In March 2017, we entered into a license, manufacture and supply agreement with a pharmaceutical contract manufacturing organization for the access and use of certain regulatory documents as well as for the manufacture and supply of clinical and commercial drug product to support the development of XEN007.
-Under the terms of the agreement, we paid an upfront fee of \$0.5 million CAD and will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.
+Under the terms of the agreement, we will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.

-In April 2017, we acquired XEN1101 (previously known as 1OP2198) from 1st Order pursuant to an asset purchase agreement.
+In April 2017, we acquired XEN1101 (previously known as 1OP2198) from 1st Order Pharmaceuticals, Inc., or 1st Order, pursuant to an asset purchase agreement.
 1st Order previously acquired 1OP2198 from an affiliate of Bausch Health, and assumed certain financial responsibilities under that agreement.
-Under the terms of the agreement, we paid an upfront fee of approximately \$0.4 million and milestone payments in 2017 totaling \$0.7 million, which we expensed as research and development.
 In September 2018, we entered into a milestone and royalty buy-out agreement with Bausch Health under which all potential clinical development, regulatory and sales-based milestones and royalties on commercial sales with respect to XEN1101 that may become owed to Bausch Health under the asset purchase agreement were terminated in exchange for a one-time payment of \$6.0 million which was expensed in the period.
 Future potential payments to 1st Order include \$0.5 million in clinical development milestones, up to \$6.0 million in regulatory milestones, and \$1.5 million in other milestones that may be payable pre-commercially.
 There are no royalty obligations to 1st Order.

 In July 2017, we entered into a license agreement with a pharmaceutical company for the access and use of certain regulatory documents to support the development of XEN007.
-Under the terms of the agreement, we paid an upfront fee of \$1.0 million, which we expensed as research and development.
 Future potential payments include \$2.0 million in clinical development milestones, up to \$7.0 million in regulatory milestones, plus a low-to-mid single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.